LucasDelfino92/morrowindsharp/modlist.md

 - [**Abundant Adamantium Ore**](https://www.nexusmods.com/morrowind/mods/45726) by grasscid: every Raw Adamantium rock is guaranteed to have at least 2 pieces of Adamantium Ore.
 This means even at the bare minimum amount, if you visit every Raw Adamantium rock in the game, you'll be guaranteed to be able to craft yourself at least one full set of Adamantium Armor.
 - [**Adamantium Weapons Ignore Normal Weapon Resistance**](https://www.nexusmods.com/morrowind/mods/45774) by AresGAWDofWar:  adamantium weapons, much stronger than silver, will now ignore Normal Weapon resistance.
 - [**Aesliip's Ring - Fortify Maximum Magicka**](https://www.nexusmods.com/morrowind/mods/45744) by grasscid: replaces Aesliip's Ring's buggy "fortify magicka 75 pts" enchantment with a "fortify maximum magicka 0.5x INT" effect.
-- [**Ajiras Alchemy Reports**](https://www.nexusmods.com/morrowind/mods/34180) by DebiDalio: each report, when read, will give you one point of Alchemy skill.
 - [**Bed Buddies**](https://www.nexusmods.com/morrowind/mods/46632) by Merlord: prevents you from sleeping in owned beds unless the owner really likes you.
 Disposition requirement is based on your Personality.
 Attempting to sleep in an owned bed no longer triggers a crime, even if the owner doesn't like you.
 - [**Blight Is Coming**](https://www.nexusmods.com/morrowind/mods/47649) by Half11: makes blight storms more deadly by adding a change of corprus beasts spawning close to the player.
 - [**Book Pickup**](https://www.nexusmods.com/morrowind/mods/46625) by NullCascade: enables picking up books by default, instead of opening them.
 This can be disabled by holding shift.
 The behavior can be inverted using the mod config menu.
 - [**Brutal Backstabbing**](https://www.nexusmods.com/morrowind/mods/45890) by Merlord: do more damage when stabbing an enemy from behind (based on Agility/Sneak).
 NPCs can backstab you as well.
 Mod Configuration Menu includes option for Short Blades only or all weapons.
-- [**Clear Your Name**](https://www.nexusmods.com/morrowind/mods/43786) by Lucevar: adds more options for clearing a bounty on your name, all RP friendly.
 - [**Dahrk's Super-Sized Storage (D'sSSS)**](https://www.nexusmods.com/morrowind/mods/45147?) by Melchior Dahrk: increases the capacity of all containers (BM and TR included) by x100.
 Enough to help you sort out those pesky dwemer cogs.
 - [**Defensive Stance**](https://www.nexusmods.com/morrowind/mods/46845) by Merlord: adds a new "defensive stance" mechanic, which increases your block and reduces your speed if you have a shield equipped while crouching.
 - [**Descriptive Shrines**](https://www.nexusmods.com/morrowind/mods/46119) by SuperQuail: adds the descriptions from "The Consolations of Prayer" book to the message box which appears when using temple shrines to give you a better idea of what blessing you're about to receive.
 Also adds a "Cancel" functionality.
   - Only install the **Descriptive Shrines** main file.
 - [**Diligent Defenders**](https://www.nexusmods.com/morrowind/mods/45717?) by NullCascade: when the player or the player's companions are attacked, any companions will launch into action in defense.
-- [**Early Transport to Mournhold**](https://www.nexusmods.com/morrowind/mods/47985) by Necrolesian: allows travel to Mournhold before the Dark Brotherhood attacks begin.
 - [**Easy Escort**](https://www.nexusmods.com/morrowind/mods/45712?) by NullCascade: ensures that your followers get warped to you if they get too far away.
 Compatible with any follower from any mod, without any special script attached to that NPC.
 - [**Fix those bastard rope fences**](https://www.nexusmods.com/morrowind/mods/45741) by EJ-12 and Petethegoat: modifies collision boxes on rope-related meshes to prevent getting stuck in them, as well as the player and NPC's hitboxes, making it easier to squeeze past NPCs in tight situations.
-- [**FMI - Sane Ordinators**](https://www.nexusmods.com/morrowind/mods/47381) by PoodleSandwich: makes it so Ordinators will not kill you for wearing Indoril armor once you have been named Nerevarine by Vivec, or if you are Master or Patriarch of the Temple.
 - [**Ghost Revenge**](https://www.nexusmods.com/morrowind/mods/45674) by rot: newly murdered characters are now drawn to the tombs of their ancestors.
 You will meet your victims again.
 - [**Give a Gift**](https://www.nexusmods.com/morrowind/mods/46661) by NullCascade: the player can now also bribe NPCs with items, instead of just gold.
 - [**Gondolier Destinations**](https://www.nexusmods.com/morrowind/mods/42306/?) by PeterBitt: each gondolier in Vivec will now get you to all gondolier ports in Vivec.